2 Search for packages

 Search results for ‘exports:toJSON’

-The exact algorithm is a work-in-progress and will change.
+The exact algorithm for calculating popularity/quality is a work-in-progress and will change.
 At the time of writing it includes:

 • Number of dependents (that is to say, recursive reverse dependencies);